abdula8/student-management-system/README.md

-# Linked List and Binary Tree Algorithms
+# STUDENT DATABASE MANAGEMENT SYSTEM

 ## About

 * In this project I implemented a student database system using dynamic memory allocation for linked list and binary tree.
 The program saves the data into binary files.

-* Student entries are kept in a linked list or balanced binary tree (ordered alphabetically by name) with memory allocated when a new student is introduced by the user.
-Memory is deallocated when a user is removed.
+* Student entries are kept in a linked list or balanced binary tree (ordered alphabetically by name) with memory allocated when a new student is introduced by the user and memory is deallocated when a user is removed.